dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 ![Jobs vs. Cost of Living by City 2](/images/scrape_plot_02.png)

-Colors by state are not the most useful, but do show relation between these cities - for example all the Bay Area brown ones between 200 and 300.
+Colors by state are not the most useful but do show relation between these cities - for example all the Bay Area brown ones between 200 and 300.

 Finally, to try to arrive at some intuitive ranking of cities, I've reduced these two variables into a one-dimensional Data Scientist City Attractiveness index.